 But that shouldn’t stop you from making it.

-It has been four years since I quit my full time job to be an artist, and I was thinking it might look obvious to outsiders that I made the right choice–but that decision was scary AF.
+It has been a few years since I quit my full-time job to be an artist, and it might look obvious to outsiders that I made the right choice, but that decision was scary AF.
 Nobody asked me to quit my job to be an artist.
-Nobody asked me to make art.
-At this point creating art is kind of second nature–but that doesn’t mean I don’t have doubts about putting new creative work out there.
-In fact, I have a lot of doubts.
-Too many doubts–just not necessarily about my art anymore.
+Nobody was beating down my door to get their hands on my work.
+Honestly, people couldn’t have cared less about my creations.

 I’ve been spending more time writing creatively these last few weeks, and I found myself thinking who is asking for this?
-(Hence, the blog post.)
+Hence, the blog post.

-Whether you are brand new to flexing your creativity, or you’re a career artist who is looking to make a change– you can’t wait for someone to ask for your art.
+Whether you are brand new to flexing your creativity or you’re a career artist who is looking to make a change, you can’t wait for someone to ask for your art.
 You have to follow your inspiration, put it out into the world, and see what happens.

 Maybe it’s art that has never been done before.
 Maybe it’s classic art with your voice behind it.
 Or art that strays from your norm.
 Maybe it’s art that even you don’t fully see in your mind yet.
-Maybe it’s just a bloom of passion sitting in your chest that keeps growing and growing and you have to write, sing, dance, play music, or draw to release it.
+Maybe it’s just a blooming passion sitting in your chest that keeps growing and growing and you have to write, sing, dance, play music, or draw to release it.
 That’s art that nobody is asking for, but it’s the art you need to make, and it’s the art that will speak to others with authenticity.

-Surpise Yourself and Your Audience
+Surprise Yourself and Your Audience

 With any new creative task, there is a sense of novelty that comes with it, and novelty is often most satisfying when we don’t know what’s coming.
 I look at a blank canvas and think about what it could be.
 Should I make something similar to what I have done before?
 Or should I continue to evolve?
 A little evolution with every work of art is preferred.

 When you listen to a band you love, do you want them to create the same songs over and over again?
-Do you want you favorite author to write the same stories?
+Do you want your favorite author to write the same stories?
 Or do you want them to surprise you?

 Should you let that stop you?
 Heck no!
-Will you want to give up before you finish your project because the thought of putting in all this work with the potential that it will be rejected in the end scares the shit out of you?
+Will you want to give up before you finish your project because the thought of putting in all this work with the potential that it will be rejected in the end scares the sh*t out of you?
 Yup.
 There will be a lot of that.

 Anytime I start a new project, I could easily talk myself out of it just by asking “Who even wants this?
 What’s the point?”
 But my passion begs me to play.